tanishsidhu/payload-gen/README.md

 | fine-tuned-3B | seen (valid) | 100 | 96.0% | 53.0% | 100% | ~$0 |
 | Claude (frontier) | unseen | — | *not run* | *not run* | *not run* | ~$0.01* |

-\*Claude skipped in this run (no `ANTHROPIC_API_KEY`).
-Re-run with `python scripts/benchmark.py --claude-limit 50` for a three-way comparison.
-Win condition is **fine-tuned-3B near frontier on validity at a fraction of the cost**, not beating Claude on every field.
+\*Claude was skipped in this run.
+The idea of having Claude here is to define a win condition, which is that a **fine-tuned-3B can be near frontier on validity at a fraction of the cost**, not beating Claude on every field.

 **Distractor analysis (fine-tuned, unseen):** non-distractor exact match 50% vs distractor exact match 37% (13-point gap).
 Extra distractor training is optional, not urgent.